Last Updated on October 1, 2022 by Ellen Christian

 I hope you’ll enjoy this recipe whether you make it with authentic Asian noodles or spaghetti like I did.
 Either way, it’s a great summer meal because it doesn’t heat up the house.
 If you do try it, please let me know as a comment below.

-To make this recipe, you will need rice vinegar.
+Finally, to make this recipe, you will need rice vinegar.
 Make sure that you look for one that is sugar and sodium free.
 The one I linked to is one of my favorite brands because it has a light mild taste that doesn’t overwhelm the ingredients I’m using.

 - 1 pound of spaghetti or Asian noodle